Frequently Asked Questions

 Where can I report an issue or suggest an enhancement to the algorithms in the SAA Library?

-Please use the SAA Library Feedback web page on the Public Astrodynamic Distribution Site (PADS), http://www.astrodynamicstandards.org/contact/feedback/ website to submit issues or enhancements.
-All requests will be entered into the SAA Library database and reviewed by the Standardized Astrodynamic Algorithm (SAA) Configuration Control Board (CCB) who meet monthly to discuss what features/issues/enhancements will be integrated into the next release of the SAA Library.
+Please use the SAA Library Feedback web page on the Public Astrodynamic Distribution Site (PADS) website, http://www.astrodynamicstandards.org/contact/feedback/, to submit issues or enhancements.
+All requests will be entered into the SAA Library database and reviewed by the Standardized Astrodynamic Algorithm (SAA) Configuration Control Board (CCB) who meet monthly to discuss what features, issues, and enhancements will be integrated into the next release of the SAA Library.

 If you have already submitted an issue or enhancement, please contact the SAA CCB Secretary at firstname.lastname@example.org

 How can I request help with using the algorithms in the SAA Library?

 Assistance on using the Export Controlled Astrodynamic Standards algorithms are provided to government personnel and contractors supporting the government with a valid contract only.
 Please contact the AS Manager at email@example.com with your specific questions.

 How can I request help with using the SGP4 which is not Export Controlled in the SAA Library?